Thomas Knyvett: Descendants

+Four months after her husband's death, Muriel Howard died in childbirth between 13 and 21 December 1512.
+Their five orphaned children were brought up by their paternal grandmother, Eleanor Knyvett.

 The actress and theatre director Sally Knyvette, who starred as Jenna Stannis in the British science fiction TV series Blake's 7, is a direct descendant of Sir Thomas Knyvet.

 Death

 When Henry declared war on France in 1512, Knyvett, along with Sir John Carew, was given command of the royal flagship, the Regent.
 With a number of court favourites commanding other vessels, a small fleet set sail for the coast of Brittany.
 On 10 August 1512 they engaged a slightly smaller French fleet, and a violent melee known as the Battle of St. Mathieu ensued off the coast of Brest.
 Knyvett's ship grappled with the Breton command vessel Cordelière, and was engaged in boarding her when the Cordelières powder magazine blew up (some say it was deliberately ignited).
 The two vessels burst into flame.
 Knyvett and Carew both perished, along with the Breton captain Hervé de Portzmoguer and more than 1,700 men, both French and English.